Architecture is a business: How EntreArchitect is building a community without barriers

 “I love design, but that's not my passion.
 And so if you can find somebody or a team of people who can sort of fill in all the gaps, you can have a really successful firm,” he said.

 The problem is that many firms don’t do that.

 “They just find people who are great designers or they click really well, but they don't actually look at their strengths and strategically assemble a team that allows them to take on the business side of architecture in a strong way,” LePage said.

 That expertise can extend to client relationships, too.
-LePage encourages architects not to be a jack of all trades.
+LePage encourages architects to not be a jack-of-all-trades.
 By having specific expertise in architecture, you open yourself and your business up to clients that are more in line with what you can provide.